casunlight/NYCDataScience_HadoopClass/README.md

 	choose the key pair "vivian_zhang_supstat";
 	check the acknowleage box;
 	click on "launch instance",
-	you should see "Your instances are now launching
+	you should see "Your instances are now launching";
-";
     	scroll down to the bottom, click on "view instances", click one each instance and rename them, such as "meetup1","meetup2","meetup3", wait till you see the status checks is changed from "initializing" to "2/2 checks passed".

 5. configure security group
    *each group is like a firewall.
 The nodes of the same cluster belong to the same security group.